How to Save Attorney Fees and Costs and Obtain the Most out Of Your Legal Representation in Divorce and Other Family Law Cases

 - You should expect a return call, message or email regarding your communications within twenty-four hours (excluding weekends).
 If the attorney is committed to other matters, one of our office assistants should reach out to you regarding when the attorney is available for a telephone call or when you can expect a response to your inquiry.

 - You should expect the attorney to be fully prepared for any hearing or trial.
-If this is an evidentiary hearing, the attorney should provide you with an outline of the “direct examination” questions that the attorney anticipates asking you and the outline of the “cross examination” questions that the attorney asks the opposing party.
+If this is an evidentiary hearing or trial, the attorney should provide you with an outline of the “direct examination” questions that the attorney anticipates asking you and the outline of the “cross examination” questions that the attorney asks the opposing party.
 The attorney should also provide outlines of any questions that the attorney anticipates asking any third-party witnesses that have been disclosed.

 - Any legal documents that the attorney files on your behalf should be provided to you at least 24 hours in advance for your review.
 You should be provided the opportunity to make appropriate changes to the documents and/or ask any questions regarding the documents.
 You should be asked to confirm the accuracy of the documents before they are filed.
 This applies to legal documents that set forth factual statements on your behalf.
-There are some procedural documents that will not require your review as they are merely procedural.
+There are some documents that will not require your review as they are merely procedural.

 - You should expect your attorney to act professionally with you always (even when you are frustrated with the opposing party or the judicial system).